PierreBeucher/novops/README.md

 ### Temporary files

 Novops can write secret in files such as SSH keys.
-Files are not written to disk but in memory under a secure directory, see [Novops Security Model](https://pierrebeucher.github.io/novops/security.html).
+Files are written in a `tmpfs` filesystem under a secure directory, see [Novops Security Model](https://pierrebeucher.github.io/novops/security.html).

 ```yaml
 environments: